what you will learn

 Kirby is a frequent presenter and contributing author to the roofing, energy-efficiency and solar industries.
 He has given numerous presentations, educational seminars and webinars to industry-related associations and construction-affiliated groups.
 Kirby also is an annual guest lecturer at the Illinois Institute of Technology in Chicago.

-Join SEI for this two-hour webinar-based online solar training session.
-Online registration provides 60 days of access to the recording of this webinar.
-Once you have viewed and completed the online webinar session, you can print a Record of Completion that reflects the NABCEP CE Hours.
+Join SEI for this two-hour on-demand training online solar training session.
+Online registration provides 60 days of access to the recording of this on-demand training.
+Once you have viewed and completed the online on-demand training session, you can print a Record of Completion that reflects the NABCEP CE Hours.